 Previous work in mechanics, stress analysis, and metallurgy, as well as new knowledge regarding safety factors, stress concentration factors and fatigue, is applied to the practical design of machinery.
-The course is oriented towards the specific design of various machine elements such as shafts, springs, cables, bolts, power screws, bearings, gears, belt drives, brakes, etc.
+The course is oriented towards the specific design of various machine elements such as shafts, welds, cables, bolts, bearings, gears, belt drives, brakes, etc.